Value 1A: Keeping Commitments – The First Step Toward Developing Trust

-At Blue Raven Solar, we have three values:
+At Blue Raven Solar, to go along with and help uphold our mission statement, we have three values:

-1. Develop a High-Trust Culture
+- Develop a High-Trust Culture

-2. Be Efficient
+- Be Efficient

-3. Continuously Improve.
+- Continuously Improve.

 Keep commitments to homeowners, sales reps, employees, installers, technicians, vendors, and investors.